 - We consume junk food.

 - We eat something sweet or drink something alcoholic.

 We emerge from any of these activities surprised by how much time has passed, how much money we've spent, or how ill and wasted we feel because of what we've consumed.
 We've successfully distracted ourselves from our boring, uninspired lives, but at what cost?

-The next several challenges are designed to help you start to break some of the habits that may be keeping you from a happier, simpler, more satisfying life.
+The next several challenges are designed to help you start to get off auto-pilot and break some of the habits that may be keeping you from a happier, simpler, more satisfying life.
 I know that a one-day experience won't remake a long-term lifestyle.
 But one day provides the first step and the inspiration to continue.